 Raise funds to support charitable causes

-Proceeds from this online store would go to other charitable, baseball-related causes such as the Arizona Youth Baseball Program which teaches good sportsmanship to our children.
+Proceeds from this online store would go to other charitable, baseball-related causes such as the Arizona Youth Baseball Program, which teaches good sportsmanship to our children.
 Proceeds would also go to annual celebrity baseball dinners.
-The project was proposed to as creating an online store for the AZMLA, however the 1-Hitter Programmers decided to widen the scope of the project to encompass re-launching the entire AZMLA website.
+The project was proposed as creating an online store for the AZMLA, however we, 1-Hitter Programmers, decided to widen the scope of the project to encompass re-launching the entire AZMLA website.

 The Solution

-The re-launched website is based on the Drupal (www.drupal.org) content management system.
-It features fully dynamic content, an online store, an interactive calendar and more.
+The re-launched website is based on the Drupal (www.drupal.org) content management system; it features fully dynamic content, an online store, an interactive calendar and more.

 Process

 The process used to come up with the solution had several strong points and weak points.
 We picked sections to work on weekly and went about our tasks.
-When areas overlapped the task was given to one developer and the other picked another section to work on.
+When areas overlapped, the task was given to one developer and the other picked another section to work on.
 The decision process was largely emails, text messages, phone calls, and verbal communication until everyone agreed on a decision.
 Progress checks were made weekly, as largely enforced by our mentor (Dr. Otte).
-A strong point we had was independence, the ability to work unhindered even when teammates fell behind.
-A weak point we had was ensuring teammates were progressing well during the week and were not stuck.
+One of our greatest strengths was our independence, with the ability to work unhindered even when teammates fell behind.
+A problem area was ensuring teammates were progressing well during the week, and were not stuck.
+Overall this method was mediocre, since it worked for Brian Cullinan and Steven Lambright, but caused problems with Davis Zanot.

 Methodology

-We honestly did not follow a specific methodology.
-We framed our problem, designed our solution, divided the work, implemented the divided work, and came up with a solution.
-The separate sections of code almost never overlapped so no difficult merging process was necessary, simply committing the modified files in was always enough.
+We chose not to strictly follow a specific methodology, instead capitalizing on many ideas from various methodologies.
+We outlined a set of requirements, a design, and an implementation plan.
+We divided the work so that there was little chance of direct conflict; though we might have lost changes once, the separate sections of code almost never overlapped, so no difficult merging process was necessary.
+Committing the modified files into the source code repository was enough.

 Deliverables

-Along the way we created many documents tracking our progress.
+Along the way we created many documents tracking our progress, such as weekly progress reports, team standards, and a project specification, all documented on our team website.

 Progress Reports

-Weekly progress reports were submitted to our mentor, every Tuesday.
-The format of these was uncertain at first, since the given specification was confusing, verbose and difficult to interpret.
-Once we were able to use a simpler, easier to manage, maintain and understand format these went a lot better.
-The documents were simply yet helpful for both us and our mentor when it came to keeping on track.
+Weekly progress reports were submitted to our mentor every Tuesday.
+The format was uncertain at first, since the given specification was confusing, verbose and difficult to interpret.
+Once we were able to use a formula that was simpler, easier to manage, maintain and understand, the reports improved.
+The documents were simple, yet helpful, for both us and our mentor when it came to keeping on track.

 Team Website

-This was frustrating at first, since the allowed technologies is so limited.
-After getting a basic, functional theme on this website the deliverable was acceptable and a good template for the final version.
+Initially, we had set the site up as a forum so we could keep a record of any problems or changes to documents.
+However, the allowed technologies for the website were limited.
+After getting a basic, functional theme on the new, simpler website, the deliverable was acceptable and a good template for the final version.

 Team Inventory

-This was simply a collection of personal information.
-It went well, and ended up looking pretty good, although we were lacking resumes from each team member.
+This collection of personal information, resumes, and related technical skills served as an introduction of all our team members to the client.
+Though it was lacking a resume for some team members, the introductory document helped the client to understand the roles of each member of the team.

 Team Standards Document

-This document gave us a bit of trouble.
-The first go around our team member did not want to write a document telling others what to do basically.
-Once this issue was resolved we handed in a (late) standards document.
-In retrospect, we have had a very hard time respecting the standards document when it comes to document guidelines (that is, deliverable documents' formats).
+At first, the idea of one team member determining the group’s standards seemed presumptuous, but once the issue was resolved we handed in a (late) standards document.
+Despite this initial deliberation, we found it difficult to respect the standards document when it came to document guidelines (that is, deliverable documents' formats), which led to later revision.

 Requirements and Execution Plan